-As high school students prepare for the next phase of their academic journey, how to fund college becomes a top priority.
-While scholarships and loans are commonly considered, grants present a valuable yet sometimes underestimated source of financial assistance.
-Therefore, it is crucial for students to explore all avenues, including grants, to secure the necessary funds for their educational pursuits.
+As high school students gear up for college, figuring out how to pay for it becomes a top priority.
+While scholarships and loans are often the go-to options, grants offer a valuable yet sometimes overlooked source of financial assistance.
+It's important for students to explore every possibility, including grants, to ensure they have the funds needed for their education.

 What is a Grant?